stackblitz/bolt.new/CONTRIBUTING.md

 - `pnpm run build`: Builds the project.
 - `pnpm run start`: Runs the built application locally using Wrangler Pages.
 This script uses `bindings.sh` to set up necessary bindings so you don't have to duplicate environment variables.
 - `pnpm run preview`: Builds the project and then starts it locally, useful for testing the production build.
 Note, HTTP streaming currently doesn't work as expected with `wrangler pages dev`.
-- `pnpm test:` Runs the test suite using Vitest.
+- `pnpm test`: Runs the test suite using Vitest.
 - `pnpm run typecheck`: Runs TypeScript type checking.
 - `pnpm run typegen`: Generates TypeScript types using Wrangler.
 - `pnpm run deploy`: Builds the project and deploys it to Cloudflare Pages.